Nonconvex regularization for sparse neural networks: Numerical examples

 \section{Numerical examples}

-In this section, we supply numerical examples of function approximation in one and two dimensions using \eqref{eq:phi_problem} and compare it against the \eqref{eq:l1_problem}.
-We perform experiments to demonstrate the effect of the $\gamma$ parameter on the number of nodes in the network.
-Here, the penalizing function is taken to be
+In this section, we supply numerical examples in one and two dimensions.
+We demonstrate the difference between \(\ell_1\) and \(\phi\) regularization and the effect of the parameter $\gamma$ on the optimal number of neurons.
+Here, we take \(\phi\) as